 Generally PDF security and PDF DRM providers do not appear to have understood the need to be able to provide and support granular ranges of protection based upon the risk management stance of the publisher.
 There is little demonstrated thought about how controls are supposed to relate to each other, or to DRM as a specific method of Intellectual Property Rights management.

-Requiring a license verification every time a document is opened is good practise for high security documents, or where you have to be able revoke them instantly, but it does mean they can never be used offline.
-This can cause user problems if they need to use training materials and books offine, so you should take this into account when requiring license checks.
+Requiring a license verification every time a document is opened is good practice for high security documents, or where you have to be able revoke them instantly, but it does mean they can never be used offline.
+This can cause user problems if they need to use training materials and books offline, so you should take this into account when requiring license checks.